camlab-ethz/AI_Science_Engineering/readme.md

 **Lecturers**: 	Prof. Dr. Siddhartha Mishra, Dr. Ben Moseley\
 **Assistants**: Bogdan Raonic, Victor Armegioiu

+Recordings of the lectures from 2023 can be at this YouTube [link](https://www.youtube.com/playlist?list=PLJkYEExhe7rYY5HjpIJbgo-tDZ3bIAqAm).

 ## Topics

 **A selection of the following topics is presented in the lectures**: